 Marriott hotel brands fall under 4 broad categories: Luxury, Premium, Select and Longer Stays.
 The only Marriott hotel brand that does not participate in the Marriott Bonvoy loyalty rewards program is Ritz-Carlton Reserve.

 The American Express Fine Hotels and Resorts are a collection of nearly 70 luxury hotel brands that offer special benefits for American Express Platinum card and American Express Business Platinum card cardholders at more than 1,100 locations in 500+ cities worldwide.
 Perks include guaranteed 4 p.m. checkout, discounted room upgrades, complimentary breakfast for 2, free Wi-Fi and more.
-Each hotel also offers a free amenity worth $100+ that’s unique to that location.
-Amex claims these perks average $550 in total value per stay.… read full answer
+Each hotel also offers a free amenity that’s unique to that location. … read full answer

 Here are some brands included in the American Express Fine Hotels and Resorts:

 Four Seasons Hotels and Resorts

 Only American Express Platinum card and American Express Business Platinum card cardholders can access benefits through the American Express Fine Hotels and Resorts (FHR) program.
 When you book your stay with one of these cards, you’ll also earn 5 points / $1 spent.
 And you can use points to pay for future FHR bookings.
 But it’s important to remember that with luxury perks comes a luxury price tag.
 The American Express Platinum card has a $695 annual fee.
 For the American Express Business Platinum card, it’s also $695.
 Neither annual fee is waived for the first year.
 You will immediately have to weigh that cost against the card’s benefits.